 - Roof Strength Rating - Poor

-- Headrest and seat safety rating - Poor
+- Headrest and Seat Safety Rating - Poor

 Third generation (SL, 2010—2015)

-The line of gasoline four-cylinder in-line engines consisted of four models with a volume of 1.6 liters (135 HP), 2.0 liters (150 HP), 2.0 liters (turbo, 261 hp) and 2.4 liters (176 HP).
-Diesel engines were two models of 1.7 liters (115 HP) and 2.0 liters (136 and 184 hp), all four-cylinder turbocharged in-line engines.
-Transmission 5 or 6-speed manual or 6-speed automatic.
+The range of petrol four-cylinder in-line engines included four models with a volume of 1.6 liters (135 hp), 2.0 liters (150 hp), 2.0 liters (turbo, 261 hp) and 2.4 liters (176 hp).
+There were two models of diesel engines with a volume of 1.7 liters (115 hp) and 2.0 liters (136 and 184 hp), all four-cylinder in-line turbocharged.
+Transmission 5- or 6-speed manual or 6-speed automatic.

-In 2011 he received an award from «International Car of the Year» (ICOTY) in nomination «Truck of the Year» (Truck of the year).
-In 2014, the current generation was upgraded - the exterior design, interior and chassis were changed.
+In 2011, it received the International Car of the Year (ICOTY) award in the Truck of the Year category.
+In 2014, the current generation was modernized - the exterior design, interior and chassis were changed.

-- Overall rating - 5 out of 5 stars
+- Overall rating: 5 out of 5 stars

 - Frontal tests with partial overlap - Good

-- Side crash test - Good
+- Side Crash Test - Good

 - Roof Strength Rating - Good